benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 for ((i=0; i<`jq -ec '.|length' change-operations.json`;i++)); do validator=`jq -ec ".[${i}].message.validator_index|tonumber" change-operations.json`; echo "`jq -ec "["".[${i}]""]" change-operations.json`" > ${validator}.json;done
 ```

-Volunteer to run the broadcast of change-operations-clwp-mainnet.json on your node to help protect the community.
+Volunteer to run the broadcast of each CLWP submission on your node to help protect the community.

 ### Goerli

 The steps above are tested to work with Goerli as well.
-Use the offline-preparation.json.goerli.tar.gz file, and place your change-operations.json file in the goerli directory as validatorIndex.json per each validator.
+Use the offline-preparation.json.goerli.*.tar.gz file, and place your change-operations.json file in the goerli directory as validatorIndex.json per each validator.

 ## Support